egoist/joycon/README.md

 ## Differences with [cosmiconfig](https://github.com/davidtheclark/cosmiconfig)?

-JoyCon is much more lightweight while being feature-complete.
+JoyCon is zero-dependency but feature-complete.

 ## Install